CD3/libInterpolate/README.md

 interp.setData( x, y );
 ```

-You can also use `std::function`, but you will have to explicily cast the function object to the interpolator to call `setData`.
+You can also use `std::function`, but you will have to explicitly cast the function object to the interpolator to call `setData`.

 ```C++
 std::function<double(double)> interp = _1D::CubicSplineInterpolator<double>();